CONGRATULATIONS ON EARNING YOUR CERTIFICATION!

 Facebook, LinkedIn, and Twitter postings

-At meetings and professional events, introduce yourself as a CRC, CVE, CCRC, CWA, or CCAA.
+At meetings and professional events, introduce yourself as a CRC.
 Speak about your credential and why communities benefit from hiring credentialed professionals.

 Reach out to colleagues in your human resources and communications departments.
 There may be opportunities to share, having earned or renewed the CRC through your company newsletter, at staff meetings, or through the website or intranet.
 Whether in a corporate, university, or government setting, HR professionals are looking for internal staff news and ways to recognize the achievements and commitments of employees.